Aditi3/arkit-example/README.md

 # Augmented Reality

-A Simple Application to place a sphere on the horizontal plane.
+An Augmented Reality Application to place a sphere on the horizontal plane.

 ## Features